TurboWarp/docs/docs/website/translate.md

 If you do not meet these requirements, please DO NOT request to join our Transifex.
 It will do a favor for both of us.

 Joining the translation team DOES NOT confer you any extra benefits, clout, or get your name listed on the credits page.
-ONLY joining if you want to help translate and are *actually* fluent.
+ONLY join if you want to help translate and are *actually* fluent.

 ## Request to join {#request-to-join}